dxn1310/invsto_task/README.md

 ### What I learned

-I learnt many new things, like how to properly use flexbox and meadia query in my react app, i also got plenty of practive with reactjs and css.
+I learnt many new things, like how to properly use flexbox and media query in my react app, i also got plenty of practice with reactjs and css.
 I implemented dark mode first time for the entire webpage.
 I learnt various new concepts and wish to learn more.

 ```css
 .bottom-container{